The Whore (2009 film)

 The Whore (Hora) is a Norwegian comedy-horror film directed by Reinert Kiil and starring Jørgen Langhelle.

 Plot

 Rikke is an author and is writing on a new novel.
 To find inspiration she decides to get out to the countryside town where her mother is buried.
 This local community called Dokka is full of goons who make it difficult for Rikkie to write her book.

 Cast

 Production

 Kiil shot the project with a budget of 240,000 Kroner in just 10 days with a shooting schedule of 16 hours per day at a cabin in Oslo.
-It is Norway's first Grindhouse film.
+It is Norway's first exploitation film.
 Kiil cast Scandinavian porn star Isabel Vibe for the lead character Rikke.

 Release

 The film premiered on September 9, 2009, in Oslo and was on February 5, 2010, released on DVD in Norway.
 The Whore was banned in Minneapolis at the Minneapolis underground film festival; a private screening was later organised.